-We will issue the notes under an indenture, dated as of May 19, 2003, as supplemented, and as to be further supplemented in connection with establishing the terms of the notes (the "indenture"), between us and The Bank of New York Trust Company, National Association (successor to JPMorgan Chase Bank, National Association), as trustee.
+We will issue the notes (the "notes") under an indenture, dated as of May 19, 2003, as supplemented, and as to be further supplemented in connection with establishing the terms of the notes (the "indenture"), between us and The Bank of New York Trust Company, National Association (successor to JPMorgan Chase Bank, National Association), as trustee.
 The following description is a summary of the material provisions of the notes and the indenture.
 This summary is not complete and is qualified in its entirety by reference to the indenture and the notes.
 For a complete description of the notes, you should refer to the indenture, including the form of supplemental indenture establishing the terms of the notes, copies of which are available from us.
 In addition, we have filed the current indenture and will file the supplemental indenture with the SEC.
 Please read "Where You Can Find More Information."
-For purposes of this summary, the terms "we," "our," "ours" and "us" refer to CenterPoint Energy, Inc. and not any of our subsidiaries.
+For purposes of this summary, the terms "we," "our," "ours" and "us" refer only to CenterPoint Energy, Inc. and not to any of our subsidiaries.

-We may issue additional series of debt securities from time to time under the indenture.
+We may issue debt securities from time to time in one or more series under the indenture.
 There is no limitation on the amount of debt securities we may issue under the indenture.
-As of March 31, 2008, approximately \$1.3 billion aggregate principal amount of debt securities were outstanding under the indenture, although the \$401.6 million aggregate principal amount of our 3.75% Convertible Notes has been called for redemption on May 30, 2008, unless earlier converted.
+As of November 30, 2006, approximately \$1.4 billion aggregate principal amount of debt securities were outstanding under the indenture, although \$255 million of such aggregate principal amount was redeemed or converted in January 2007.